igomezv/Reconstructing-RC-with-ANN/README.md

 ## Overview

 Galaxy rotation curves are critical for understanding the mass distribution within galaxies.
-Traditional methods of analyzing these curves often involve extensive manual effort and subjective judgment.
-Our project introduces a machine-learning-based approach to automate and enhance the accuracy of rotation curve reconstruction.
+Traditional methods of analyzing these curves often involve extensive manual effort.
+Our project introduces a machine-learning approach to generate rotation curve reconstructions based on the observational data.

 ## Repository Contents